 Artificial Intelligence domain in payments

-Introduction – Artificial Intelligence domain is still very new and at just initial stage, trust me no one in todays time (at-least I wont believe any one who says he/she know everything in AI) knows the full domain/scope/boundaries of AI.
-Technologies like this which don’t have limits thus are dangerous as well.
-From the info-security fit point, machine learning techniques are a great fit to improve the info-security for financial security and getting expanded beyond fraud detection is what experts are busy trying to.
+Artificial Intelligence domain is still very new and at just initial stage.
+Trust me no one in today’s time (at least I don’t believe anyone who says he/she know everything about AI) knows the full domain/scope/boundaries of AI.
+AI as a bundle of emerging technologies don’t have limits thus are dangerous as well.
+From the info-security fit point, machine learning techniques are a great fit though.
+To improve the info-security for financial security and to go expand beyond fraud detection is what experts are busy trying to.

-Due to the nature and process of its working model and to be effective machine learning it is very important to have clean, quality and large dynamic data set.
+Due to nature, working model and to be effective machine learning it is very important to have clean, quality and large dynamic data set.
 Training, testing and choosing the best algorithm to apply for analysis can be a tedious task as well.
-It can get trained and learn consumer behaviour by tracking certain patterns and behavioural biometrics will give it flying wings.
-When behavior changes it raise alarm and when behavior’s change, it can detect subtle shifts in the underlying data, and then revise algorithms accordingly.
+It can get trained and learn consumer behaviour by tracking certain patterns and behavioural biometrics to give ml algorithms flying wings.
+When behaviour changes algorithm can raise alarm, it can detect subtle shifts in the underlying data, and then revise algorithms accordingly.

 Machine Learning in Payments

-Machine learning is not new in payments industry its well known and familiar tool primarily used in credit card transaction monitoring game at basic level.
-In card industry rule based learning algorithms play important roles in near real-time authorization of transactions.
+Machine learning is not new in the payments industry its well known and familiar tool primarily used in credit card transaction monitoring game at the basic level.
+In the card industry, rule-based learning algorithms play important roles in the near real-time authorization of transactions.
 I am sure these application companies will admit that it’s very early days for this proposed future.
 As such, all of these assistants are far from polished.
 That said, I would agree that most AI applications nowadays are indeed using or will use ML soon.

-ML can be handy for us to do some tasks much better then human impact in certain industries.
+ML can be handy for us to do some tasks much better than human impact in certain industries.
 For instance, we might think of fraud detection as the canonical example of machine learning in the financial sector.
-Currently, majority of machine learning approaches in info-security is used merely as basic “alarm” or as simple “warning” system.
-Which often needs human intervention to make action and make decision which may not happen after few years down the line.
+Currently, the majority of machine learning approaches in info-security is used merely as basic “alarm” or as simple “warning” system.
+Which often needs human intervention to take action and make the decision which may not happen after a few years down the line.

-As a result, the humans has the final decision due to their lower false rates any critical or important decision on payment intelligence matter.
-May be few years down the line from now our immediate reaction to the same question’s (As mentioned above) answer would be “Please don’t hurt us”.
-Just to describe on simple and high level; the three widely used terms i.e. Artificial Intelligence, Machine Learning and DeepLearning can be arrange as below.
-Deep learning, which is itself a kind of machine learning is becoming more an more popular and successful at different use case.
+As a result, humans have the final decision due to their lower false rates any critical or important decision on payment intelligence matter.
+Maybe few years down the line from now our immediate reaction to the same question’s (As mentioned above) answer would be “Please don’t hurt us”.
+Just to describe on a simple and high level; the three widely used terms i.e. Artificial Intelligence, Machine Learning and DeepLearning can be arranged as below.
+Deep learning, which is itself a kind of machine learning is becoming more popular and successful at different use case.

 BaaS & BaaP in Payments

-Behavioral biometrics is the undisputed example of machine learning for information security.
-You may merely have to look at a variety of ubiquitous technological experiences you undergo each day, and find a myriad of machine learning applications at your core of the day.
+Behavioural biometrics is the undisputed example of machine learning for information security.
+You may merely have to look at a variety of ubiquitous technological experiences you undergo each day and find a myriad of machine learning applications at your core of the day.
 Companies have started managing their data like they manage their money.
-Recommendation engines at Netflix and Amazon are best examples of machine learning in retail.
+Recommendation engines at Netflix and Amazon are the best examples of machine learning in retail.

-In matter of next ten years or less, AI will be ingrained in everything we do today.
-Today we ask what AI can do for us other then harming as described by some big names of this industry.
+In a matter of the next ten years or less, AI will be ingrained in everything we do today.
+Today we ask what AI can do for us other than harming as described by some big names of this industry.
 It’s a basic but profound question that merits some thoughts based on my 19 years experience managing/running/ developing / designing both information and financial technology functions in technology and data businesses.
-Long and short of it AI can do and have done lot of good things.
+Long and short of it AI can do and have done a lot of good things.

-Conclusion – In short all I can say with full confidence is machine learning is going be diva and major opportunities finder/locator in payments.
+Conclusion – In short, all I can say with full confidence is machine learning is going be a diva and major opportunities finder/locator in payments.
 AI can be very dangerous if it gets into our life too deep (actually its almost there).
-AI take us to work with shorted and fastest possible route, and when we get there we use tools system based on big data analytics to make our business decisions.
+AI take us to work with the shortest and fastest possible route, and when we get there we use tools system based on big data analytics to make our business decisions.
 Another intelligence engine normally decides, based on what kind of day we had yesterday(data based).

 Read about Author at : About Me